WildGums/WildGums.OpenSource/src/orc.dynamicobjects/introduction.md

 	Console.WriteLine(model.NonExistingProperty);

+@alert important
-> It is important to know that you must use the keyword *dynamic* to instantiate the type.
+It is important to know that you must use the keyword *dynamic* to instantiate the type.
+@end

 ## Using ModelBase functionality